h4zze1/WHULib-Seat/README.md

 Mac is too expensive for me to afford.
 ```

+Details have been posted on my personal blog. http://www.hazzel.cn/archives/53.html

+or you can visit >> [Online Version](http://seat.lib.hazzel.cn) << after you ask me for Inviting Code.

 PS: If you have any questions, do not hesitate to contact me.
 I am willing to solve your problems.